gijzelaerr/cherimoya/doc/INSTALL.md

 You can edit your data retention policy in `/etc/carbon/storage-schemas.conf`.
 For AARTFAAC storing 1 hour with 1 second resolution takes up about 520MB (50KB/metric/second).
-Setting it to `1s:12h, 15s:7d,1m:21d,15m:5y` will take up about TOBEDETERMINED.
 For more info read the doc in `/usr/share/doc/graphite-web/README.Debian`.

 Alternatively you can install Graphite [manually](http://graphite.readthedocs.org/).